katsadim/nostdglobals/README.md

 ## Support

-For now this linter only reports http.DefaultClient and DefaultTransport.
+For now this linter only reports http.DefaultClient and http.DefaultTransport.
 More to come soon!

 ## Scan popular projects